1757-06-18 - Battle of Kolin

 Infantry and Grenzer light troops occupied the oak-wood and the village of Krzeczhorz.

 The country downstream from Kolin between the mouth of the Peklo brook on the Elbe and the Berzvarka running northwards in the direction of (present-day Plaňany) and flowing into the Bejrovka some 600 m. to the south of that town, was hilly, gradually flattening to the north-east towards the Elbe.
 In the middle, between a Radowesnitz (present-day Radovesnice) – Boschitz (present-day Bošice) line and the flats along the Elbe ran the “Kaiserstrasse” highway from Planjan to Kolin.
 To the south of the highway the heights of Krzeczhorz and Przerovsky (unidentified location) dominated the landscape.
 The villages of Krzeczhorz, Chozenitz and Brzistwi (present-day Břisvi) were all walled and counted between 20 and 30 houses each.
 Most or all of these villages were on little brooks.
-Through times, these little brooks had hollowed out small dells in the sloping ground, making a great military obstacle.
+Over times, these little brooks had hollowed out small dells in the sloping ground, making a great military obstacle.
 Furthermore, the valley of the Beczvarka was filled with many ponds and, downstream from Radowesnitz, the steep banks of Peklo brook made troop movements difficult.
 However, the upper course of the Peklo brook, from Gross Loschan (present-day Lošany), was an insignificant obstacle.

 |Photo and legend contributed by Tony Flores, Copyright Tony Flores|